Ok…so this is my favorite vegan pad Thai recipe! I know you’re going to love it just as much as I do!

 Eating pad Thai at the cutest little restaurant in Chiang Mai Thailand, cooking up giant plates of Pad Thai for dinner back home (that I could barely finish), and staying up late watching movies and making late-night pad Thai for snacks.

 No matter which memory it triggers, anytime I smell and taste the dish I remember these moments in time.
 Moments filled with happiness.

 It’s the ultimate comfort food for me in that sense.
 It has the ability to remind me of all the good in my life, and in my past.
 All the moments I’m so grateful to have experienced.
-And even if those moments are gone, I know they will always still be there with me when I take my first bite into a big plate of pad Thai.
+And even if those moments are gone, I know they will always still be there with me when I take my first bite into a big plate of my favorite vegan Pad Thai.

-Let’s break down this vegan pad Thai recipe:
+Let’s break down my favorite vegan pad Thai recipe:

 This recipe starts by cooking up the tofu in a pan with some oil.
 Once the tofu is cooked, it gets pushed off to the side (so it’s off the heat) and the noodles go in the pan.
 This is a cooking technique I learned in cooking class in Thailand.
 After the noodles, seasoning and sauce goes in, everything gets tossed up together and served with crushed peanuts and lime.
 Pad Thai is BEST served immediately after cooking, so it’s not a dish you want to leave sitting around for 10-15 minutes on the stove.
 Eat it right away.

-Here are some more of my favorite Thair recipes on the blog:Print
+Here are some more of my favorite Thai recipes on the blog:Print

 - 1/2 pack rice noodles (approx 7oz)